OAuth - Authorization Code

 Once you obtained the Authorization Code, you will use it to exchange for an access token.

-To make this exchange, you will need to make a POST request to SmartRecruiters 'access_token`'endpoint.
+To make this exchange, you will need to make a POST request to SmartRecruiters access token endpoint.

-Below is an example call to the 'access_token' endpoint; the values of client_id and client_secret are the Client ID and Client secret you have obtained in step 1 and the value of code is the authorization code you application received in step 2:
+are the Client ID and Client secret you have obtained in Step 1 and the value of code

 curl https://api.smartrecruiters.com/identity/oauth/token \